 Diane Bovenkamp: So this is like a boot camp.
 It's a BrightFocus Alzheimer's Disease Fast Track, to allow people to become immersed in not only the information, but also connect with some of their colleagues and with people leaders in the field.

 Dr. Frank LaFerla: I think it's perhaps one of the most innovative programs that any foundation does.
 We invite the most distinguished, accomplished researchers throughout the world.
-And they spent three these in close proximity with the most junior investigators in the field.
-Doesn't happen at any other venue that I'm aware of.
+And they spent three days in close proximity with the most junior investigators in the field.
+It doesn't happen at any other venue that I'm aware of.

 Dr. Arjun Masurkar: And so this conference focuses me on what are the relevant topics today, what are what are the leaders in the field really excited about today, where is this field going right now?

-Dr. Harry Steinbusch: But if you want to have new scientist, you have to have what I would call it ‘seatment’.
+Dr. Harry Steinbusch: But if you want to have new scientists, you have to have what I would call it ‘seed money.’
 If you're investing in your people you can benefit later.

 Dr. Hei-Man Chow: We need research to improve society and we need grounds to pay on the research with our brands can be nothing funding is very important.